AndrewKostandy/RepData_PeerAssessment1/PA1_template.md

 imputeddata$daytype<-as.factor(imputeddata$daytype) ## Making daytype a factor as instructed
 ```

-#### Q2 Make a panel plot containing a time series plot (type="l")  of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekdays or weekend days (y-axis).

-I will make the panel plot and see if there is anything interesting.
+Then, I'll make a panel plot containing a time series plot (of type="l") of the 5-minute interval on the x-axis and the average number of steps taken, averaged across all weekdays or weekend days on the y-axis and see if there is anything interesting.

 ```r